 Home Staging Competition, a Reason or Excuse?

-In both cases, these notions become excuses for not going forward.
+In both cases, these notions become excuses for not moving forward and following your dream.

-You can talk yourself out of anything with the right arguments, but you may be jumping to a whole bunch of conclusions that are not justified.
+You can talk yourself out of anything with the right arguments or “stories.”.
+Plus, you may be jumping to a whole bunch of conclusions that are not justified.

-I guarantee that your market isn’t saturated with home stagers, I don’t care where you live.
+I guarantee that your market isn’t saturated with home stagers, no matter where you live.